Frequently Asked Question

 Authentication

 This API requires authentication using an API key.
-The key should be passed in the X-API-Key
+The key should be passed in the X-API-Key header.

 Request